KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Tasks.md

 2. **Complete Onboarding Tasks:** Perform all the onboarding tasks listed above.

-3. **Tick Off Tasks:** As you complete each task, tick off the corresponding checkbox.
+3. **Tick Off Tasks:** As you complete each task, tick off the corresponding checkbox `by adding and x in the boxes`.

 4. **Submit a Pull Request:** Once you've completed all tasks, submit a pull request (PR) to the main repository.